-15 1.1 Field site: Devon Island
+Field site: Devon Island

-Devon Island was covered by an extensive Innuitian Ice Sheet that reached its maximum extent during the last glacial maximum (e.g., England, 1987; Dyke, 1999; England et al., 2006).
-Shortly after the Younger Dryas, around 10 radiocarbon years BP, the margin of this ice sheet began retreating towards the current coast line, and the final remnants in central Devon Island vanished around 8.8 radiocarbon years BP (Dyke, 1999), leaving a landscape of plateaus, fiords and deeply incised canyons.
-We refer to the work by Dyke (1999) and England et al. (2006) for a detailed discussion on the glacial history of the island during and since the Innuitian ice sheet.
-Since deglaciation, the landscape evolution is mainly the result of periglacial processes and erosion by ephemeral seasonal streams (e.g., McCann et al., 1972; Dyke, 1999).
+Devon Island was covered by an extensive Innuitian ice sheet that reached its maximum extent during the last glacial maximum (e.g., England, 1987; Dyke, 1999; England et al., 2006).
+Shortly after the Younger Dryas, around 10000 radiocarbon years BP, the margin of this ice sheet began retreating towards the current coast line, and the final remnants in central Devon Island vanished around 8800 radiocarbon years BP (Dyke, 1999), leaving a landscape of plateaus, fiords and deeply incised canyons.
+We refer the reader to work by Dyke (1999) and England et al. (2006) for a detailed discussion on the glacial history of the island during and since the Innuitian ice sheet.
+Since deglaciation, the landscape evolution is mainly the result of periglacial processes and erosion by ephemeral seasonal streams (e.g., Mc-Cann et al., 1972; Dyke, 1999).
 Fluvial incision represents only a small and highly localized contribution to the overall landscape evolution as a consequence of the island's polar desert climate conditions (e.g., French, 2013).
 Aerial photography obtained from the National Air Photo Library (National Resources Canada) of Devon Island reveals highly directional channel networks, which Dyke (1999) described as meltwater channels.
-These systems are incised into the otherwise flat plateaus that comprise the majority of the topography (regional slopes are 1 to 6°), and typically drain into deeply incised canyon systems that are believed to pre-date Innuitian glaciation (Dyke, 1999).
+These systems are incised into the otherwise flat plateaus that comprise the majority of the topography (regional slopes are 1 to 6°), and typically drain into